finos/perspective/docs/md/js.md

 title: JavaScript User Guide
 ---

-Perspective's JavaScript library offers a flexible, intuitive UI on top of a fast, powerful streaming data engine.
+Perspective's JavaScript library offers a configurable UI powered by a fast streaming data engine.
 Developers are able to pick and choose the modules they require for their use case, and users are presented with a clean user interface through which to analyze data.